PX4/PX4-user_guide/en/middleware/micrortps.md

 ```

-## Agent in a ROS-independent Offboard Fast RTPS interface
+## Agent in a ROS-independent Offboard Fast DDS interface

 The *Agent* code is automatically *generated* when you build the associated PX4 firmware.
 You can find the source here: **build/<target-platform>/src/modules/micrortps_bridge/micrortps_client/micrortps_agent/**.